-Cold weather payments will be made between November and May if the temperature drops below a certain level.
-The value of the payment depends on the temperature in the previous month.
+Cold weather payments will be made between November and May (for October to April) if the temperature drops below a certain level.

 The payment is made to any household receiving Income Support that also includes:

-- a child under the age of three
+- a child under the age of 3

 - someone with a significant disability

-If you are just above the level of income to receive Income Support, you may qualify for the Cold Weather Bonus.
+If you're just above the level of income to receive Income Support, you may qualify for the Cold Weather Bonus.

 Food Costs Bonus and Cold Weather Bonus

 You can have a set level of savings before your Income Support is affected.
 If you have anything above these levels, you’ll receive less benefit.